sebcl/hockey_gemini/README.md

 Data Source:
 - ESPN --> query directly using ESPN API Key
   - Player performances week by week
   - Team performances week by week
 - Jason's weekly html outputs --> Migrate to S3 bucket?
 Upload for now?
   - Already has Team/Player info
   - Has visualizations ---> I wonder if I can simply store the dataset the visualization uses
 - ????

 Which means, I can get a prompt like "how did my team do compared to everyone else in my league" and it could give me a text response with that breakdown.
 If I want to take an agentic approach, I need to figure out the bots.

 Bot Ideas:
 - Announcer - Overall summary.
-Who did well, performances over the week, decisions that made or breaked something
+Who did well, performances over the week, decisions were make or break, idk whatever
-- Seasoned Player/Coach who can give context on performances
+- Seasoned Player/Coach - can give context on performances.
+Give something for the hockey hooligans
 - Trainer - Identifies players who got injured or will be out for a X number of days/weeks
-- Semi-Toxic Chirper - disrespects you as a manager in a way only a chatbot can
+- Semi-Toxic Chirper - disrespects you as a manager in a way only a hockey chatbot can

 ### Dev Process